kathrinsjutzeler/sm_immunopathology/data/readme.md

 This file includes all granuloma area measurements to generate figure 3E.

 **Description of columns**
+Record no: Row number
-...1: Granuloma count per slide
+Number: Number of Granuloma on slide
 Length (Âµm): Lenght of annotation
 Area (Âµm^2): Area of annotation
 Comments: Comments
-Type: Annotation format
+Shape: Annotation format
-...6: Addition or Substraction of annotation
+Type: Addition or Substraction of annotation
 Sample: Mouse ID
 Slide: Slide number
 host: Mouse host strain